rdf-elixir/rdf-ex/README.md

 The API documentation can be found [here](https://hexdocs.pm/rdf/).
 For a guide and more information about RDF.ex and it's related projects, go to <https://rdf-elixir.dev>.

+Migration guides for the various versions can be found in the [Wiki](https://github.com/rdf-elixir/rdf-ex/wiki).

 ## Features

 - fully compatible with the RDF 1.1 specification